The Most Common Electrical Problems in Quebec and How to Solve Them

 What to do?

-If the whole neighborhood is immersed in If the power goes out, check the Hydro-Québec website for updates.
-If your home is the only one affected, your electrical panel or wiring may be the cause.
+If the whole neighborhood is without power, check the Hydro-Québec website for updates.
+If your home is the only one affected, your electrical panel or wiring may be the cause of the electrical problem.
 Contact an electrician for a diagnosis.

 Are you planning to install an electrical outlet and switch in Quebec?
 Excellent idea!
-But before you begin, make sure you follow the provincial electrical code to avoid any danger and ensure compliance.
+But before you begin, make sure you follow the provincial electrical code to avoid any danger and ensure compliance with Quebec electrical current regulations.

 Essential rules to follow: